-- 2. Maintain a system for tracking trends and patterns, analyze these, and prepare regular reports on Category I incidents to the Chief, Office of Quality Programs and Services; - 3.
-Conduct quarterly reviews of RHC data on Category II incidents and review a sample of Category II investigation reports to assure that investigation procedures as specified in this policy have been implemented consistently and to identify any staff training needs; and - 4.
-Review incident reports sent from the RHCs to DDD Central Office to assure they are properly categorized.
+- 1. Review all Category I investigation reports to determine that investigations are thorough, complete, and that investigation procedures are being followed consistently; and - 2.
+Maintain a system for tracking trends and patterns, analyze these, and prepare regular reports on Category I incidents to the Chief, Office of Quality Programs and Services. - 3.
+Conduct quarterly reviews of RHC data on Category II incidents and review a sample of Category II investigation reports to assure that investigation procedures as specified in this policy have been implemented consistently and to identify training needs.